 I profoundly believe in the magic of letters, and also in the blurred boundaries between Literature and Life.
 Never in my (Spanish) life had any book, like Zia Summer and then all of Anaya’s books, taken me back, so powerfully, to this land that whispered my name and made me feel that I belonged.
 I was first drawn to the New Mexican detectives series thanks to its cover: a cow skull over a Zia sign glowing in the Sunrise.
 Maybe Isis was winking already, since the cow is another of her attributes… I could not put that book down, because I somehow felt that it told me about my future self, or selves, although sometimes it really felt like it was talking to and about my past self, or selves, as well…

 I see writers as brujos, aka wizards, because many stories actually do come true… So we’d better write beautiful ones, with happy endings!
 The collage above these lines was originally a slide from the presentation of my dissertation defense in Spain… But the story rewrote itself, to come up with better lines for my new role in this life, since I am writing from the very same New Mexico that had profoundly spoken to my soul the first time I visited it, and which was welcoming me time and again in the pages of Rudy’s books before I could be back in the flesh.
-When I was still in Granada, my attraction to Anaya’s world was so powerful that I had decided to analyze his universe for my dissertation, obliged step we are supposed to take if we want to become a “grown-up in Academia“.
+When I was still in Granada, my attraction to Anaya’s world was so powerful that I had decided to analyze his universe for my dissertation, obliged step we are supposed to take if we want to become a “grown up in Academia“.
 The only problem was that I “was not supposed” to work on any material in English since “I belonged” to the French department.
 However, this detail was not meant to stop me doing what I felt was my soul’s calling!
 I would compare the New Mexican literary world with that of my native Belgium through a comparison of works by Rudolfo Anaya and René Henoumont.

 1111 pages (and thrice as many days) later, I have not “defended” the dissertation, and I never will, and it does not matter, because I was meant to defend something much more important: my life, and the search for the real me.
-I had to learn how to grow not only owl’s wings but also claws, to let go of my past self, navigate in darkness and tread on slippery rooves, and nevertheless show faith and trust in the journey toward a new me that felt very ancient.
+I had to learn how to grow not only owl’s wings but also claws, to let go of my past self, navigate in darkness and tread on slippery rooves, and nevertheless show faith and trust in the journey toward a New Me that felt very ancient.
 So I left the dissertation, I left the job, I left a house and a land I loved, and I dove into this adventure to start living in my third country, and by that I mean New Mexico, which I consider a country per se, and the land where my soul is meant to shine in its brightest colors…

 I did not meet Última la curandera in a “chronological” manner.
-For me, she came “after” Lorenza, a younger curandera in Sonny’s adventures, but I am sure that she waited because she wanted me to learn how to trust Spirit ways and to patiently wait for the right time.
+For me, she came “after” Lorenza, a younger curandera in Sonny’s adventures, but I am sure she waited because she wanted me to learn how to trust Spirit ways and to patiently wait for the right time.
 Not always an easy task!
 But now that I know her well, since Última means “the last one”, and maybe to honor the mischievous spirit of some black-haired chifonete I know, I want to dedicate this first blog topic to her, also because this is what the owl whispered to my ear on that waning moon night…

 However, for me to reveal this to you, you will have to practice your Spanish reading skills…